dougbert-b/PDP11_stuff/README.md

 5: Copy my new disk image to a SD card (the same way you did it in step 2 above), and boot it up!

 6: I highly recommend getting Ethernet networking running on the PDP2011 - it makes 2.11 BSD Unix much easier to use.
-I used this Ethernet interface board, which PDP2011 supports out-of-the-box: https://www.olimex.com/Products/Modules/Ethernet/MOD-ENC624J600/
+I used this Ethernet interface board, which PDP2011 supports out-of-the-box: https://www.olimex.com/Products/Modules/Ethernet/MOD-ENC624J600/.
+I 3d-printed a little box to hold the board - it fits within the PiDP-11 case.

 If you ever feel like building a new Unix image from a 2.11 BSD distribution tape, you can use my file PDP2011.config as a starting point.